fauu/Kamite/README.md

 ocr {
   # Which OCR engine to use: none, tesseract, mangaocr
   engine = none
+  # (Directory path) Watch the specified directory for new/modified images and
+  # OCR them automatically
+  watchDir = …

   # A *list* of OCR regions, for each of which a region recognition command
   # button will be displayed in the command palette.
 See the "OCR region"